-Collegiate mechanics and procedures are not accepted as standard practice for Ohio high school and junior high school levels.
+"This mechanics and procedures manual are accepted as standard practice for Ohio high school and junior high school levels.

 This mechanics manual is written to provide every Ohio scholastic wrestling referee consistent explanations of the why's and how's to approach proper procedures and mechanics while officiating.
 Our scholastic referees work with young men and women who range from 13 to 18 years of age.
-The collegiate referee deals with young men between 19 to 24 years of age.
-There is a tremendous difference within these two groups of young athletes.
-The high school and junior high wrestlers have a substantial difference in their physical, mental, and psychological growth.
-Bone growth and muscular development are two very important developmental issues that play a very pivotal role in how the scholastic wrestling official evaluates every wrestling match.
-Our scholastic athletes do not have their sense and reaction time as sharp as the college athletes.
-Many of the average scholastic athletes are still slow to react to weight and pressure.
+The high school and junior high wrestlers are developing their physical, mental, and psychological growth.
+Bone growth and muscular development are two very important developmental issues that play a very pivotal role in how our scholastic wrestling officials evaluate every wrestling match.